 Take the next step – Make the connection.

-Every day, Veterans connect with resources, services, and support that effectively address the issues impacting their lives.
+Every day, Veterans who served in the Army, Marine Corps, Navy, Air Force, and Coast Guard connect with proven resources, services, and support to address the issues impacting their lives.
 If transitioning from service is interfering with your health and well-being or getting in the way of your relationships, daily responsibilities, work or ability to study, you may want to reach out for support.
 Consider connecting with:

 Your family doctor: Ask if your doctor has experience treating Veterans or can refer you to someone who does